The Best Moving Average Crosses to Day Trade on $QQQ

 One of the very first indicators that new traders learn about is the Moving Average.
-There are several different types of moving averages; Simple, Exponential, and Hull, to name a few, but they all seek to perform a similar function; To show us the average price over a specified period of time.
+There are several different types of moving averages: Simple Moving Average (SMA), Exponential Moving Average (EMA), and Hull Moving Average (HMA), to name a few, but they all seek to perform a similar function; To show us the average price over a specified period of time.

 - 3 SMA Crossing Up on 8 SMA